Plain writing is now the law, not just a recommendation or preference.

 Maddeningly, some people make plain writing complicated.
 No need.
 Follow the seven rules below and you’ll be on your way.

 - Target your audience.
 This one sounds obvious, but following it is the first step toward being clear.
 It ensures content is organized around your users’ needs and top tasks.
-Personas and market research are ideal if you have time and resources, but even without them you can solve a lot of language problems by thinking about your audience from the start—and making sure authors keep users in mind along the way.
+Personas and market research are ideal.
+Even without them, you can create clear and useful content by keeping your audience in mind as you write and edit.

 - Use pronouns.
 The user is “you”.
 “We” are the federal government, agency, or other unit doing the talking.
 This instantly creates cleaner sentence structure and more approachable content.